Abdominal Aortic Aneurysm

 An aneurysm is a weakness in the wall of a blood vessel.
-They are found most commonly in the section of the main artery, the aorta, within the region of the abdomen.
+It is found most commonly in the section of the main artery, the aorta, within the region of the abdomen.
 As this weakness expands from the pressure of blood within the vessel, the aorta enlarges.

-If it gets weak enough it can burst which results in massive blood loss and a potentially fatal outcome.
+If the aorta gets weak enough, it can burst.
+This results in massive blood loss and a potentially fatal outcome.
 Although it may be possible to survive an emergency operation for a ruptured aneurysm, it is best to deal with this problem before it becomes dangerous.

 How & When Do They Occur?

-Aneurysms can occur as we age and are most commonly found in males, especially if there is a family history of aneurysms.
-Aneurysms can occur in any vessel but are usually found within the aorta of the chest or abdomen, and the popliteal arteries which are found behind the knees.
-Aneurysms of the heart and of the aortic root just as it leaves the heart are treated by cardiac surgeons and neurosurgeons repair aneurysms of the brain.
+Aneurysms can occur as we age.
+They are most commonly found in males, especially if they have a family history of aneurysms.
+Aneurysms can occur in any vessel but are usually found within the aorta of the chest or abdomen, and in the popliteal arteries behind the knees.
+Aneurysms of the heart and of the aortic root (the aorta just as it leaves the heart) are treated by cardiac surgeons and neurosurgeons repair aneurysms of the brain.

-Most aneurysms are found by accident, usually on an xray which was being obtained for a different problem such as kidney stones or back trouble.
-If there is a family history of aneurysm then a screening test such as an ultrasound can be ordered by your physician.
+Most aneurysms are found by accident, usually on an X-ray that was obtained for a different problem such as kidney stones or back trouble.
+If there is a family history of aneurysm, then your physician can order a screening test, like an ultrasound.
 Once the aneurysm has enlarged the vessel to twice its normal size, then aneurysm repair is considered.

 What Are the Symptoms?